When the accelerator engine executes the accelerator, it produces a ZIP file containing a set of files. The purpose of the

 Chain is function composition.

-ReplaceText transform again.
+ReplaceText transform.
 Used by itself, it replaces text strings in all the accelerator input files.
-But what if we wanted to apply this replacement only to a subset of the files?
-Then we can use an
+What if you wanted to apply this replacement to only a subset of the files?
+You can use an

 Include filter to select only a subset of files of interest and chain that subset into